Kerry Courtney MBACP, NCS, BA (Hons) Humanistic Counselling, PG Adv Dip.

 I began my counselling training in 2007, gaining a degree in Humanistic Counselling Practice before completing my Post-Qualifying Diploma in Counselling Children and Young People.
 I am currently completing my Certificate in Complex Trauma and Childhood Abuse.

 I have been working as an Integrative Counsellor for the last six years, focusing on the Person-centred Approach.
+This means that you are the expert in the counselling room and I use a specific Humanistic Approach depending on your needs.
 My counselling experience has been in a community-based setting, as well as working as a Youth Counsellor in a primary and post-primary school setting.
 This has given me experience working with all ages and issues.

-I offer one to one counselling; group work for children and young people who are struggling with specific issues; parenting support for challenging behaviour and a safe space for families to explore ongoing issues, if necessary.
-I am also a registered member of the British Association for Counselling and Psychotherapy (MBACP).
+I offer one to one counselling; group work for children and young people; workshops for adults who are struggling with specific issues; parenting support; and a safe space for families to explore ongoing issues.

 Areas of counselling I deal with